Frequently Asked Questions

 Do you have a sports program?

-Though we have no organized sports programs at Pierrepont, our students take advantage of our blacktop playground and engage in high spirited, student-run football and soccer tournaments.
+Currently, our organized sports program is limited to basketball.
+Some years, we field a middle school and upper school team that competes with local schools at levels of appropriate competition.
+Though we have few organized sports programs at Pierrepont, our students take advantage of our blacktop playground and engage in high spirited, student-run football and soccer tournaments.
 Many of our younger students also take advantage of local sports programs outside of school.
 Our focused athletes compete at high levels in a variety of club, premiere and academy programs in soccer, lacrosse, water polo, tennis, karate and rowing.

 What extracurricular activities do you offer?